elbazam/multi_object_tracking/README.md

-#### Create data and track it online
+#### Create and track data simultaneously

-This option creates random sample data while online tracking the data.
+This option creates random sample data while tracking the data simultaneously.

 To run: